NickdevC/Home-Learning-Hub/README.md

 ### Django App Structure

-The Home Learning Hub app is seperated into two apps, each serving a different purpose: 'booking_app' and 'resources_app'.
+The Learning Hub app is seperated into two apps, each serving a different purpose: 'booking_app' and 'resources_app'.
 These apps are similar in structure but it was necessary to seperate them so that their individual functions could be isolated and accessed more readily for future maintence or duplication in other projects.

 <img src="static/images/file_structure.png" width="auto">